xmartlabs/blog/_posts/2022-09-20-supabase_offline_with_stock_and_floor.md

 }
 ```

-The full Supabase integration could be seen [in this commit][ref_supabase_implementation].
+You can see the full Supabase integration [in this commit][ref_supabase_implementation].

-## Local Source - Local Database setup
+## Step 2: Local Source - Local Database setup

-On Flutter, we have a bunch of database alternatives, in this app we will use [Floor].
+On Flutter, we have a bunch of database alternatives, for this app, we'll use [Floor].

+Usually, we use separate entities for database and service, depending on your Project's complexity.
-An important comment is in this case we will use the same [Project][ref_project_entity] entity instead use different entities for database and service.
+In this case, we'll use the same [Project][ref_project_entity] entity instead of different ones.
-We usually use different entities, but it depends on your project's complexity.

-After the setup, you will have two important classes:
+After the setup, you will have two main classes:
 - The `Project` entity will be mapped to a table.
-- The DAO, which in this case will be our local source.
+- The DAO, which, in this case, will be our local source.
 This class will have methods for getting and updating the database projects.

 ```dart
 @Entity(tableName: 'projects')